benber86/curve-blog/content/posts/gho-users/index.md

 GHO users are significantly wealthier with the **median wallet value 10 times that of other AAVE v3 users**.

-If we breakdown the aggregate value of the users' portfolios we also see a number of differences between GHO users and v3 users.
+If we break down the aggregate value of the users' portfolios, we also see a number of differences between GHO users and v3 users.
-GHO users are more likely to store their wealth on L2s like arbitrum or base.
+GHO users are more likely to store their wealth on L2s like Arbitrum or Base.
-While the actual distribution and choice of yield source may differ, both categories' portfolios are still strongly weighted towards ETH, BTC and stablecoins.
+While the actual distribution and choice of yield source may differ, both categories' portfolios are strongly weighted towards ETH, BTC and stablecoins:

 <script src="../../js/gho-users/donut-charts-comparison.js"></script>